 2. Address a stamped envelope to the county in which you claim permanent residence (addresses for each of the counties in Kansas are included on the second page of the application form).

 3. Mail your application (standard mail only--not online) so that your county receives your application by the deadline printed on the application.
 Be sure you are aware of the rules and costs of mailing from your host country by contacting a local post office.

 You will then receive an absentee ballot at your overseas address, which you must fill out and mail back to your county of permanent residence.
 Your county must receive your ballot by no later than the closing of the polls (in Central Standard Time) on Election Day.
 The Kansas Secretary of State provides deadlines and further information.

 If you are a resident of a state other than Kansas and wish to vote by absentee ballot:

 1. Find absentee voter information on the website of your state.
 The easiest way to do this is to do a web search of your state's name and the term "absentee voting."
 Every state is different, so you may have to do some research.
 Most states offer voting information through their Secretaries of State, Boards of Elections, or by county of residence.

 2. Check the deadlines for the absentee ballot application.
 In some states, this deadline may be very soon, so be careful to apply early.

 3. Download, fill out, and mail the application form(s) to the appropriate agency in your state.
 You should receive your absentee ballot soon thereafter, which you must fill out and return by a certain date, depending on your state's voting laws.

 Be sure to take the time to vote!
-Contact the Study Abroad Office at (785) 532-5990 or by email at email@example.com if you have any questions or would like us to help you find out more about how to vote.
+Contact the Education Abroad Office at (785) 532-5990 or by email at firstname.lastname@example.org if you have any questions or would like us to help you find out more about how to vote.